Bylaws of The Georgia Society of CPAs

 Section 1.
 The purpose of Leadership Council is to involve as a body the leadership of the Society at all levels in the overall governance of the Society; to identify and develop the future leadership of the Society; to represent the membership of the Society through the performance of certain duties specifically reserved to it by these bylaws or by resolution of the Board of Directors; to provide guidance and input to the Board; and to provide opportunities for debate and dialog among the leadership of the Society.

 Section 2.
-The Leadership Council shall consist of the Board of Directors of the Society (except for the secretary), all past chairmen, formerly known as past presidents, of the Society, the chairs of all committees as designated in the bylaws of the Society, chairs and a designated representative of sections, the chapter presidents and one additional representative designated by each of the chapters of the Society, designated and directly elected Georgia Society members of AICPA Council, and Leadership Council members at large.
+The Leadership Council shall consist of the Board of Directors of the Society (except for the secretary), all past chairs, formerly known as past presidents, of the Society, the chairs of all standing committees as designated in the bylaws of the Society, the chapter presidents and one additional representative designated by each of the chapters of the Society, designated and directly elected Georgia Society members of AICPA Council, and Leadership Council members at large.

 Section 4.
-The presence in person of 25 members of Leadership Council, excluding past chairmen, formerly known as past presidents, shall constitute a quorum.
+The presence of 25 members of Leadership Council, excluding past chairs, formerly known as past presidents, shall constitute a quorum.
 In meetings of Leadership Council, no voting by proxy shall be permitted.

 Section 6.
 Members of Leadership Council who serve by virtue of the holding of an office or chairmanship will serve during the term of that office or chairmanship.
 Members of Leadership Council designated by the chapters of the Society will serve one-year terms.
 At-large members of Leadership Council elected by the membership of the Society shall serve three-year terms staggered such that approximately one-third of that group is elected each year.